 AMAZING!
 I originally made this for myself since there way no way I could possibly get my husband to eat a bowl of brussels sprouts, right?
 WRONG!

 He attacked the bowl the second I put my camera down, forcing me to sit down on the floor beside him (we’re classy) and dig in before the bowl was licked clean.

 Serve it up as a side dish for Thanksgiving or a festive cold-weather weeknight dinner or you can annihilate it straight up on the floor like we did.

 Remind me again why I own furniture?

-If you get a chance to try these cranberry clementine brussels sprouts, let me know!
+If you get a chance to try these Roasted Brussels Sprouts with Cranberries and Clementines, let me know!
 You can leave me a comment here (LOVE checking those daily!) or tag @PEASandCRAYONS on Instagram so I can happy dance over your creations.
 I can’t wait to see what you whip up!